IntentSoftware/docs/articles/how-to-guides/use-stereotypes/use-stereotypes.md

 In Intent Architect, open the `MyModule` solution (as was created in the tutorial) and select the `MyModule.Entities` Project that represents the Module that will generate the code for a C# Entity.

-Inside Module Builder designer you will need to create a Stereotype Definition first before it can be applied.
+Inside the Module Builder designer you will need to create a Stereotype Definition first before it can be applied.
 Right click on any of the Tree view folders (found on the right-hand-side panel) and select `New Stereotype-Definition`.

 >[!NOTE]
 >You may find that you need to include the package where this new Stereotype Definition was created in to be included with the current Module.
 In order to do that, click on the Package itself and set the Properties: